 The University requires us to establish an attendance record for the course.
-The HEE/NHS staff who pay your fees and authorise your study leave also want to be sure that you are attending the course.
+The Yorkshire School of Psychiatry/NHS staff who pay your fees and authorise your study leave also want to be sure that you are attending the course.
 We therefore have a register of attendance.
 Your clinical training supervisors in your base Trusts are sent the record of attendance on a regular basis to ensure that they are also aware of your attendance.